-You can keep the Stuffed Pizza Skulls simple filling them with sauce, cheese, and mini pepperoni or you can toss in any of your favorite pizza toppings.
+You can keep the Stuffed Pizza Skulls simple by filling them with sauce, cheese, and mini pepperoni or you can toss in any of your favorite pizza toppings.

 These skulls will make a festive meal for Halloween dinner served alongside a nice salad and will be a fantastic addition to a buffet at your Halloween party.

-For your party, you can make and bake these ahead of time, refrigerate them for up to two days or freeze for about a month, then reheat before serving.
+For your party, you can make and bake these ahead of time, refrigerate them for up to two days or freeze them for about a month, then reheat them before serving.
 My husband wasn’t home when I made these yesterday afternoon, so I had to pop two of them in the toaster oven for him for dinner last night.
 He said they tasted just like they came out of the oven.

-- You’ll have scraps of pizza dough that you can use to create mini pizzas, so you’ll use more sauce, cheese and toppings for this.
+- You’ll have scraps of pizza dough that you can use to create mini pizzas, so you’ll use more sauce, cheese, and toppings for this.

 You can purchase a Wilton 3-D Mini Skull Pan from Amazon.com or find them in craft stores. (commission earned for sales)

 UPDATE: Due to the popularity of the Stuffed Pizza Skull video, the Wilton Pans have sold out on Amazon.com.